 After filming had finished, the tank was sold off to a scrap /military salvage dealer – who then sold it to a man named Mr Russell Gray, a property dealer and military enthusiast for a mere £7,000 (adjusted for inflation that’s £12,600 today).

 But why buy such a thing?
 Well he claims it was a birthday gift for his 7-year-old son.
 According to some though it was a cunning plan to annoy the local council.
 Mr Gray was denied the building rights on the plot of land that he owns by the local council, but they didn’t bar him from placing any vehicles on the land.
 As the rumor goes, which to be honest seems to be quite true as the tank is still there, Mr Gray applied again for planning permission, this time for a “Tank”.
-The council thinking he had meant a “septic tank” gave permission without delving into the mater any further, and thus he parked his 32 Ton Soviet Tank into a quiet London neighborhood.
-The proverbial cherry on top of this story is that the turret now points in the direction of the council – though it looks more like its pointing into the living room of an unfortunate neighbor.
+The council thinking he had meant a “septic tank” gave permission without delving into the mater any further, and thus he parked his 32 Ton Soviet Tank into a quiet London neighbourhood.
+The proverbial cherry on top of this story is that the turret now points in the direction of the council – though it looks more like its pointing into the living room of an unfortunate neighbour.

 Stompies the name, annoying the council its game.
 But where did the name come from?
 The plot of land where the tank now stands is at the intersection of Mandela Way – and Mr Gray decided to name it in memory of Stompie Moeketsi, a young man murdered in 1989 by Winnie Mandelas (the former wife of Nelson Mandela) bodyguards dubbed the “Mandela United football club” after being accused of being a police informer.